-Pink Jasmine (Jasminum polyanthum) Indoor Care, Propagation, Problems and Solutions
+Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

-Jasminum polyanthum also called Winter Jasmine, Star Jasmine, French Perfume or Chinese Jasmine is among the popular flowering plants on account of its characteristic, fragrant flowers which occur in clusters and its resistance to pests and diseases.
+Jasminum polyanthum also called Winter Jasmine, Star Jasmine, French Perfume or Chinese Jasmine is among easy-care flowering plants and features characteristic, fragrant flowers which occur in clusters and has a high resistance to pests and diseases.

 The species name, 'polyanthum', means many-flowered in reference to the numerous starry white flowers which also give this plant the common name, 'Manyflowered Jasmine'.